sarasimandlova/Canis_lupus_DT/README.md

 This code in R performs visualization of admixture analysis results for genomic data of wolves, dogs and their hybrids.

 ## **PCAngsd**
-This directory contains results, used scripts and commands from the anylitic part where cluster analysis via PCAngsd was performed.
+This directory contains results, used scripts and commands from the analytic part where cluster analysis via PCAngsd was performed.
 ### Filtered_dataset_results
 This directory contains visualizations of the PCA analysis results for filtered dataset, the PC1vsPC2 view in _.png_ and _.pdf_ format and the PC1vsPC3 view in _.png_ and _.pdf_ format.